-Major depressive disorder (MDD) is an episodic mood disorder primarily characterized by depressed mood and anhedonia that lasts for at least 2 weeks.
-Females are diagnosed more often than men.
-The peak age of onset is in the 20s.
+Major depressive disorder (MDD) is an episodic mood disorder primarily characterized by depressed mood and anhedonia lasting for at least 2 weeks.
+Women have a higher risk of developing MDD than men.
+The peak age of onset is the 3rd decade.
 The etiology is multifactorial, including both biological and psychological factors.
 Reduced levels of neurotransmitters (serotonin, noradrenaline, dopamine) are believed to be the pathophysiological basis in most cases.
-Additional symptoms of MDD include sleep disturbances, loss of appetite, and suicidal thoughts.
-Various subtypes include atypical depression (e.g., weight gain, and increased appetite), psychotic depression (e.g., hallucinations and delusions), and peripartum depression (occurring during or shortly after pregnancy).
-In elderly patients, it may also present with memory loss and resemble dementia, which is referred to as pseudodementia.
+Other symptoms of MDD include sleep disturbance, loss of appetite, and thoughts of suicide.
+There are various subtypes of MDD characterized by additional symptoms or occurrence in specific conditions, such as atypical depression (additionally characterized by, e.g., weight gain and increased appetite), psychotic depression (with additional psychotic features such as hallucinations and delusions), and peripartum depression (which occurs during or shortly after pregnancy).
+In elderly patients, MDD can also manifest with memory loss and other symptoms seen in dementia, referred to as pseudodementia.
 Treatment is multifaceted and often requires pharmacotherapy, psychotherapy, and lifestyle changes.
 First-line treatment mainly consists of SSRIs (e.g., citalopram) and SNRIs (e.g., venlafaxine).

 Epidemiological data refers to the US, unless otherwise specified.

-- Monoamine hypothesis: Most antidepressants work by inhibiting the reuptake of monoamines (e.g., serotonin, noradrenaline, dopamine).
-This indicates that a lack of these substances plays a major role in the pathophysiology of depression (and other mood disorders).
+- Monoamine hypothesis: Most antidepressants work by inhibiting the reuptake of monoamines (e.g., serotonin, noradrenaline, dopamine), indicating that a lack of monoamines plays a major role in the pathophysiology of depression (and other mood disorders).

-- Increased levels of stress hormones (and dysfunction of the hypothalamus-pituitary axis)
+- Increased production of stress hormones (e.g., dysfunction of the hypothalamic-pituitary-adrenal axis)

-- Psychological factors: traumatic and stressful experiences, personality factors (e.g., learned helplessness)
+- Psychological factors: traumatic and stressful experiences, behavioral factors (e.g., learned helplessness)

-- Comorbidities: MDD is associated with a wide range of comorbidities, such as neurodegenerative diseases (e.g., Alzheimer disaese), chronic inflammatory diseases (e.g., systemic lupus erythematosus or inflammatory bowel disease) or other psychiatric disorders (e.g., panic disorder).
+- Comorbidities: neurodegenerative diseases (e.g., Alzheimer disease), chronic inflammatory diseases (e.g., systemic lupus erythematosus or inflammatory bowel disease), and other psychiatric disorders (e.g., panic disorder)

-The criteria A to C constitute a major depressive episode.
-Major depressive disorder also includes the following two criteria: the symptoms are not better explained by another psychiatric disorder AND no history of a manic or hypomanic episode.
+The presence of symptoms from criteria A to C constitutes a major depressive episode.
+For a diagnosis of major depressive disorder, the following two criteria must also be present: the symptoms are not due to another psychiatric disorder AND there is no history of a manic or hypomanic episode.

-- Patients suffer from the usual symptoms of MDD along with atypical ones, such as weight gain and requiring more sleep.
+- Patients present with typical symptoms of MDD alongside atypical ones, such as weight gain and requiring more sleep.

 - Light therapy has been shown to improve symptoms.